yohset95/CustChurn_Classification/README.md

 # **Insurance Customer Churn Prediction**

 * Written by Yohanes Setiawan
-* This is my final project from IBM Machine Learning: Classification
+* This is my final project from Coursera's IBM Machine Learning: Classification
 * For further reading of the code, please open the `.ipynb` file

 # **Business Understanding**